 Child Poverty in California

-- Latino and African American children have higher poverty rates than other groups.
+- Latino and African American children have higher poverty rates.

 - Most poor children are in working families.

 In 2014, 81.8% of poor children in California lived in families with at least one working adult.
 Three-fifths of poor children (60.8%) lived in families with at least one full-time worker, and an additional fifth (20.9%) had at least one adult in the family working part-time.